KatGia/SQL-basics/README.md

 ## Introduction to SQL:
 Welcome!
 This repository is a starting point for anyone curious about how SQL can support bioinformatics research.
 Even if you've never written a line of SQL, don’t worry — we’ve got you covered!

-**SQL (Structured Query Language)** is a powerful tool for data analysis, alongside **Python** and **R**.
-Each language has its unique strengths—while Python and R are widely used for data wrangling and statistical analysis, SQL excels at organizing and querying structured biological data.

 ---

 ## Why Use SQL?